gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Scaling progress in increasing the processing capacity of quantum computers increases these threats.

+Establishing a minimum hash length and corresponding security level, like that of SHA-256, neutralizes the threat to cryptographic hash functions.

 # Objective

 Large parts of our information society rely on secure communications,